getgrav/grav-learn/pages/09.hosting/03.paas/01.fortrabbit/docs.md

 Done: The first deployment triggers a Composer install on remote which can take a few minutes.
 You can watch it build in the Git output stream.
 Now, your Grav site is online.
 Each App comes with an App URL (your-app.frb.io) which you can visit in the browser.

-Repeat: Craft your theme and contents locally and just push it to the fortrabbit master branch to deploy.
+Repeat: Craft your theme and contents locally and just push it to the Fortrabbit master branch to deploy.
 The second deploy will only take a few seconds.

 ### Further reading

-That is just the basics visit the [fortrabbit Grav install and tuning guide](http://help.fortrabbit.com/install-grav) to learn about themes, plugins and quirks.
+That is just the basics visit the [Fortrabbit Grav install and tuning guide](http://help.fortrabbit.com/install-grav) to learn about themes, plugins and quirks.